hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * users and groups
 * cron

+Note:
+Of course there are many more resources available to use.
+I will admit, every time I look at this page I get excited: I notice something I've never used before, or want to try again.
+So many possible tests to try.
+I'll admit it I'm pretty smitten with ServerSpec.

+OK, so, that's what the tests look like and how to find out more about the kinds of tests you can write, what does running a test look like?
 ---
 # Run the tests
 * RSpec tests usually go in a folder called @css[just-code](spec)